TomaszWoloszyn983/shopping-list-application/TESTING.md

 - ### **HTML**

-    No errors were detected when passing through the [W3C validator](https://validator.w3.org/nu/) for the most of templates used in the project.

-    Except of *login.html* template and *edit_item* template.
-Both templates are using material_forms implemented form django_material.
+    An error was detected during validation testings with use of [W3C validator](https://validator.w3.org/nu/).

+    According to the tests the error comes from material_forms and it is implemented form django_material.
     This generates: Attribute for not allowed on element span at this point Error.
+    The same error occures in a few templates.

-    - Edit Item Page:
+    - Edit List Page:

         ![html_validation](documentation/images/testing/html_edit_item_error.jpg)